trovster/victoriakuc.co.uk/src/about.md

 bodyClass: about
 avatar: /images/victoria-kuc.jpg
 ---
-Hello, my name is Victoria Kuc and I am an artist living in Staffordshire, UK.
+Hello, my name is Victoria Kuc and I am an artist living in North Lincolnshire, UK.

 I am surrounded by the beautiful English countryside, my two dogs and three cats which inspire me to make realistic sculptures using clay and paint wonderful